-Note that there are two types of lifting kits: hanging lifting kits and body lifting kits.
+Note that there are two types of lifting kits: hanging lifting kits and body lift kits.
 The installation is different for each kit, so be sure to review the exact instructions below.
 We advocate the use of lifting kits because they provide the best clearance and handling.

 Know Your Kind of Suspension

 To ensure you can use the correct type of lift kit for your vehicle, be sure and check out the type of lift kit specifically designed for your vehicle.
 Some additional suggested tools in the type of suspension system used in your vehicle may be listed below.
-Summary, light trucks, and other vehicles have one of the following suspension types:
+In summary, light trucks, and other vehicles have one of the following suspension types:

-Leaf Spring Suspension
+- Leaf Spring Suspension

-Coil Spring Suspension
+- Coil Spring Suspension

-Torsion Bar Suspension
+- Torsion Bar Suspension

 Although your kit should have all the necessary components for installation, we recommend that you have these tools as well.
 You can get to the minimum, but the complete edition of the tools below will accelerate your installation exponentially.
 Besides, you can also choose a few new tools outside the list.